johanzi/scripts_Zicola_2019/smRNA-seq_analysis.md

 ```

 For the transgene region (a bit wider than the BlockC itself)

 ```
 for i in *bam; do
     samtools view $i "chr1:24325788-24326334" > ${i}_reads_target_region.sam
 done
 ```

 Get rid of unremoved part of adapter sequences on the reads (unproper trimming of Cutadapt probably caused by short length of the reads).
 Considered the mapped part of each read.
 To do so, the following for loop takes the 19th column of a BAM file, separates the fields of the 19th column which are separated by colons, remove all '^' special characters, letter+number before and after the length of the mapped part of the reads, puts the content in *ready file.
 I ensure with grep that I have only values containing 2 figures.
 The *ready file contains the read length for each mapped read.
+This problem was solved for the project 3634 (Block E IR).

 ```
  for i in *sam;  do